stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 In this section, we are going to verify that the desired data has been restored successfully.

-At first, check if the `stash-recovered` pods of a StatefulSet has gone into `Running` state by the following commands,
+At first, check if the `stash-recovered` pods of a StatefulSet has gone into the `Running` state by the following commands,

 ```bash
 $ kubectl get pod -n staging